jsnjack/invenv/README.md

 ==============

 `ave` - automatic virtual environment.
-It's a tool to automatically create and activate a virtual environment for your Python script.
+It's a tool to automatically create and run your Python scripts in a virtual environment with installed dependencies.

 ### Description
 ```